harsh398/WalletHub---SDET/README.md

 # WalletHub-Assignment
 Submission of Wallethub initial Screening Test

-<b>Manual part: Check Documents Folder</b>

 <b>Automation part:</b>

-Completed with selenium + testng, Tested on Chrome only as maven project
+Completed with selenium + testng,

 How to run it